Certora/Documentation/docs/user-guide/glossary.md

   of an `assert` statement or the fulfillment of a `satisfy` statement.
-The trace is a sequence of nodes that correspond to commands in the rule (or in the contracts the rule was calling into), starting at the beginning of the rule and ending with the violated `assert` / fulfilled `satisfy` statement.
+The trace is a sequence of nodes that correspond to commands in the rule (or in the contracts the rule was calling into), starting at the beginning of the rule and ending with the violated `assert` or fulfilled `satisfy` statement.
   In addition to the commands, the call trace also contains information about the values of variables and expressions at each point in the execution.
-  The purpose of a call trace is to give the users a means of understanding why the rule was violated/not violated.
+  The purpose of a call trace is to give the users a means of understanding why the rule was violated, or not violated.

   The call trace can be found in the "Call Trace" tab in the report for each rule for which it was generated.